alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 Feeling a bit stuck in places due to not having a clear picture of what’s going on inside the consortia.
 We need to get an information processing piece in place, and after that’s confirmed then I might be able to start reaching out to folk and having coffee chats to get an idea of what’s going on.
-So I’m feeling a bit stuck unable to identify the known unknowns, and daunted but unknown unknowns
+So I’m feeling a bit stuck unable to identify the known unknowns, and daunted but unknown unknowns.
+* EK - get yourself invited to project meetings so that you can be that lurker - listen for people of interest and also tasks you can intervene.

 ### Notes to discuss during 1:1

 * Approaching AutSPACEs workblocks
+	* EK - planning of what task need doing, time they will take and deadlines for doing each - work out with GA.
+Also think about blocking some time to do this work.
 * Community Managers meeting plan
+	*  EK - all great!

 #### Who did you help this week?